ronin-chain/dapp-directory/README.md

 6. A GitHub workflow will automatically check the validity of the changed / added files, please follow the bot's instructions if the validation fails.
 7. After the validation passed, a team member will merge the PR.

+## Use Case & Best Practices

+Contract addresses for your project can be queried by analytics/indexing sites.
+Ensure that only relavant contracts are submitted & sufficiently labelled.

 ### data.json format

 ```json